magnaopus1/Synnergy_Network_Blockchain_Release1/README.md

 SYN5000 Token Standard (Gambling Tokens)

 Description: Represents digital assets used for gambling, betting, or gaming activities on decentralized platforms or online casinos.
-These tokens enable users to participate in various games of chance, sports betting, or prediction markets, providing transparency, fairness, and security in gambling transactions.
+These tokens enable users to participate in various games of chance, sports betting, or prediction markets, providing transparency, fairness, and security in gambling transactions.# synnergy-network1